 - Supporting mitochondrial function

 The praseodymium-neodymium duo presents equally fascinating properties.
-Research conducted on Shilajit shows that these two rare earths act in synergy to:
+Research conducted on shilajit shows that these two rare earth elements act in synergy to:

 - Improve the bioavailability of other minerals